stella8890lee-crypto/petstellation/src/content/blog/puppy-potty-training.md

 | Days 4–7   | Reduce to 2/3 |
 | Week 2+    | 1 pad only |

+💡 **Apartment Hack:** Many small dog owners use a balcony potty system or artificial grass patch to simulate outdoor training.

 ### 👀 Step 2: Recognize Potty Signals
 Be alert for these early warning signs: